 Actions taken: A management decision was taken in July 2015 to reinstate the CRDP team.
 A series of subsequent meetings with partners took place so as to collectively agree on the new approach of the programme.

 • Implementation risks:

-During the reporting period, the following two projects were faced with risks.
+During the reporting period, the following project was faced with risks.